-When packing for a family ski trip, you can have everyone pack their own things, or you can pack everything of one type together.
+When packing for a family ski trip, you can have everyone pack their own things, or you can pack everything of one type, together.
 In our family, we do a little bit of both, and having a checklist is a lifesaver either way!

 If we are skiing all together as a family, we typically have one person be in charge of each type of equipment to put in the big family ski bag (and THEY are the one responsible for making sure that we have gear for everyone).
 For example.
 I might ask my oldest to load everyone’s skis and poles, and my daughter to grab everyone’s ski boots, while another child might grab our tote full of helmets and goggles.
 This way, everyone can pitch in for ski packing, so that mom has time to help get all the little details ready.
-This bag has separate compartments you can add to keep gear separated, so it’s a life saver!
+This bag has separate compartments you can add to keep gear separated, so it’s really convenient!

 One of the best things that we ever did was to organize all of our ski gear for easy packing.
 All of our helmet and goggles stay in a large tote on a designated shelf in the basement, so when it’s time to go skiing, all we do is grab that tote.
 In our bin of ski and snowboard boots, we only have what we need out, so the kids know that they have to take EVERY PAIR (instead of guessing about which pair fits who).

 In our garage, we installed these amazing ski racks so that every kid could reach their skis, yet they’re still super organized and out of the way.

 Gloves, hats, and neck gaiters are all stored in a clear shoe organizer in the coat closet.
 Every person has their own row, so when it’s time to go, we can quickly grab whatever people need by just grabbing their gear out of their row of organizers.

 THIS IS OUR BEST SKI GEAR ORGANIZATION HACK!!